wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- fixed redirect query vars bug caused by 3.1.6.1
+- added more help links for css settings on form edit page.
+- required field indicators are now styled by the setting "CSS style for required field text", so now it controls the message and the indicators the same.

 = 3.1.6.1 =
 - (06 Jan 2013) - added new setting "Enable honeypot spambot trap".
 Enables empty field and time based honyepot traps for spam bots.
 For best results, do not enable unless you have a spam bot problem.
 Does not stop human spammers, Akismet should be enabled for that.
 - Many security improvements and code cleanup.